MaxDeadBear/Re-Cherry/README.md

 HOW TO USE
 ----------------------------------
-for the time being until a launcher is completed all you must do is download the repo and go into out/build/win-amd64-relwithdebinfo and either put the assets folder with the dumped assets, redahm.toml, and the default.xex in it or make a new folder somewhere and place the assets with the default.xex in there the only folder/files you should have are the kronosgame folder with its files and the default.xex
+for the time being until a launcher is completed all you must do is download the repo and go into out/build/win-amd64-relwithdebinfo and either put the assets folder with the dumped assets,and the default.xex in it or make a new folder somewhere and place the assets with the default.xex in there the only folder/files you should have are the ashgame folder with its files and the default.xex

 CURRENT ISSUES WITH THE GAME
 --------------------------------------